 Where to sleep in George Town

-There are many hostels in George Town, one of which is House of Journey Hotel & Guesthouse.
+There are many hostels in George Town, one of which is the House of Journey Hotel & Guesthouse.
 The rate is cheap; only MYR 40 ($9.40 – ₱483.58) per night in a 6-bed dorm room.
 The deal comes with free breakfast.
 Click here to read my review.

-Where to go in George Town
+Where to go to George Town

 I was a lone wolf on this trip, I didn’t even make friends so I had no instant travel buddy.
 I also had some sort of a situation back home that forced me to mind my budget.
 Thus, I took out 3 destinations from my original itinerary and made do with what I could reach by foot and what my budget would allow.
 Here are the places that I was able to visit in my 2 days of exploring: